-You can listen below or in your favourite podcast app – scroll down for links to the apps.
+You can listen below or in your favourite podcast app – links to the apps below the player.

-Find out more about the people or read the transcripts on each episode page – find a blog list below or check out the episode gallery.
+Find out more about the people and read the transcripts on each episode page – scroll down for a blog list ? or check out the episode gallery.

 Please note: these conversations represent experiences, viewpoints and opinions of the guests, and not necessarily those of the host or project.
 The content is not intended to be taken as personal or medical advice.
 We have no control over external sources mentioned in the episodes and/or the episode pages, which are shared for reference purposes only.

 You can help us keep this podcast going, keep it advert free, and create more resources for learning (like courses) – and your support will pay for subscriptions, transcripts, and many other things we need to do to keep on bringing you regular episodes.
 Thank you! ?

 If the link doesn’t open your app (or if there is no link) you may need to search for ‘Fifty Shades of Gender’ inside the app.